 Some people stop feeling interested in eating and lose weight even before lung cancer is diagnosed.
 These symptoms may be caused by the disease itself, or by nausea, difficulty swallowing, breathlessness, or feeling down.

 Eating well will help you cope better with day-to-day living, treatment and side effects, and improve your quality of life.
 You may find it useful to talk to a dietitian who is experienced in treating people with cancer.
-A dietitian can help you find foods that you can manage, and can recommend protein drinks and other supplements if needed.
-You can ask your treatment team to refer you to a dietitian.
+A dietitian can help you find foods that you can manage and can recommend protein drinks and other supplements if needed.

 It is common to feel very tired during or after treatment, and you may lack the energy to carry out day-to-day activities.
 Fatigue for people with cancer is different from tiredness, as it may not go away with rest or sleep.
 You may lose interest in things that you usually enjoy doing or feel unable to concentrate on one thing for very long.

-Let your treatment team know if you are struggling with fatigue.
-Sometimes fatigue can be caused by a low red blood cell count or the side effects of drugs, and can be treated.
+Sometimes fatigue can be caused by a low red blood cell count, the side effects of drugs or a sign of depression and can be treated.
 There are also many hospital and other programs available to help you manage fatigue.

 Getting a good night's sleep is important for maintaining your energy levels, reducing fatigue, and improving mood.
 Difficulty sleeping may be caused by pain, breathlessness, anxiety or depression.
 Some medicines can also disrupt sleep.
 If you already had sleep problems before the lung cancer diagnosis, these can become worse.